dennislee22/dennislee22.github.io/docs/longhorn/benchmarking.md

 - IOPS, bandwidth and latency are the common performance indicators from the storage perspective.
 - IOPS (Input/output Operations Per Second) represents the number of requests being sent to the storage disk per one second.
 IOPS could be measured in read or write operation - random or sequential.
-- Bandwidth or throughput is a metric measuring the amount of data that the application sends to the disks in a specified interval.
+- Bandwidth or throughput is a metric measuring the amount of data that the application sends to the disk in a specified interval.
-- Latency measures the time taken to send and receive the data bits to the storage disk.
+- Latency measures the time taken to send and receive the data bits to and from the storage disk respectively.
 - The graph below shows that both bandwidth and latency increase when the block size is higher with IOPS decreases.
 - Generally, the block size for data warehouse is typically higher than OLTP (Online Transaction Processing) systems.
 This is because data warehouse tends to require high bandwidth whereas OLTP system requires high IOPS.
-Higher IOPS can be achieved at the expense of low bandwidth.
+High IOPS can be achieved at the expense of low bandwidth.
 In short, block size should be configured appropriately based on the characteristics of the workloads.

 ![](../../assets/images/longhorn/bench2.png)

-- Sequential data with either 100% read or 100% write produces higher IOPS significantly in comparison to operation with random 50% read and 50% write (files scattered around the disk) as shown below.
+- Sequential data with either 100% read or 100% write produces higher IOPS significantly in comparison to operation with random 50% read and 50% write as shown below.

 ![](../../assets/images/longhorn/bench3.png)

 ## Longhorn vs Local Attached Storage

-- Any software defined storage is expected to perform lower than local attached storage.
+- Any software defined storage is expected to perform lower than the local attached storage.
 This is because a typical software defined storage like Longhorn replicates the data synchronously to achieve high availability.
 The question is, to what extent the performance penalty is at stake.
 - The following graph shows the performance difference between both storage variants as the result of a series of tests using different block size, IOdepth and read/write operation.

 ![](../../assets/images/longhorn/bench4.png)